The Legislative Branch of Florida’s Government

 Senate elections are staggered, with 20 senators elected in presidential election years and 20 elected during the midterms.
 However, races following redistricting elect all 40 members to ensure that each member represents an equal number of constituents.

-State representatives serve two-year terms with four-term limits (maximum of eight consecutive years).
+State representatives serve two-year terms with four-term limits (a maximum of eight consecutive years).

-With two-year terms, elections for all House seats are on the ballot every two years.
+With two-year terms, elections for all House seats are held every two years.

 Sessions of the Legislature